fedhere/MLPNS2023/midterm/README.md

 After grading your notebook based on the rendered version I will restart it and run it.
 If it runs and produces  identical results you will get 100% of the points awarded in the previous step.
 Otherwise you will get 75%. **Make sure you stop a few minutes before the time expires to rerun the notebook!**

+**UPLOAD YOUR WORK TO YOUR GITHUB MLPNS REPOSITORY AND SEND ME YOUR REPOSITORY LINK BY EMAIL**